gallevi10/average_telegram_bot_OpenU/README.md

 - 🏫 Designed specifically for **Open University** students.
 - 📝 Supports adding, deleting, and listing grades before calculation.
 - 💾 Remembers user inputs within a session.
+- 💡 Saves the last and saved grades to the database.
+- 🔍 Supports logging user interactions for debugging and analysis.

 ---